timonsku/obs-image-detect/README.md

 Train a model using https://lobe.ai/
 Then export that to Tensorflow.
 In the `detector.py` adjust either the path of the `model_dir` or place the file into the exported model directory and execute it from there.
+Instead of lobe you can use any other tensorflow model too of course.
+You might not be able to use the convinience wrapper from lobe for that, I have not tested it.

+All the code here is doing is communicate from python to a MQTT broker which is picked up by a local web UI loaded into OBS, you can plug anything you want into the backend.

 Install Python dependencies:
 ```